Thailand-EU Voluntary Partnership Agreement

 - In September 2013, Thailand and the EU began the process to move towards negotiation of a Voluntary Partnership Agreement (VPA) to promote trade in legal timber products and improve forest governance.

-- Under a VPA, Thailand would develop a timber legality assurance system so it can issue FLEGT licences to verified legal timber products.
+- Thailand will develop a timber legality assurance system so it can issue FLEGT licences to verified legal timber products.